-If you’ve ever grown dahlias, you know they can quickly become a gardener’s prize flower, stealing the summer show with their huge, colorful blooms.
-Whether you grow dahlias to cut for endless bouquets, or to add a burst of color to the summer garden, you’ll need to learn about digging and storing dahlias at the end of the season if you live in all but the warmest regions of the USA.
+If you’ve ever grown Dahlias, you know they can quickly become a gardener’s prize flower.
+They steal the summer show with huge, colorful blooms, whether you grow dahlias to cut for endless bouquets, or to add a burst of color to the summer garden.

 If you live in an area where the ground freezes, you’ll want to dig your dahlia tubers up before there’s a hard frost.
 In our area (Northern Vermont) that’s usually late October, but it could be later depending on where you live.
 A good indication of when to dig your tubers up is when the plant starts to turn brown and die back.

-If you live in an area where your ground doesn’t freeze – such as parts of California and Florida – lucky you, your dahlias can be grown as perennials and you don’t need to worry about digging and storing them for the winter!
+If you live in an area where your ground does not freeze, such as parts of the far southeast and southwest, lucky you!
+Your dahlias can be grown as perennials and you don’t need to worry about digging and storing them for the winter.